eliassona/bitcoinrpc/README.md

 # bitcoinrpc

-A Clojure/Java library for bitcoin RPC.
+A Clojure/Java library for bitcoind RPC.
 The complete bitcoin API is extracted and generated into clojure and java from bitcoind-help data.
 It has only been tested with bitcoind v0.14.2 on MAC-OS.

 ## Usage